JosephMcIntyre/Endless-Multi-Wordle/README.md

 My parents absolutely love Wordle and have played it everyday since it went viral, with one downside: "one word per day".
 As a result, I decided to recreate the popular website for iOS 16 with SwiftUI and add in a few fun features for them.

+As my first published project on GitHub, any feedback/advice is very much appreciated!

 ## Overview & Functionality

 - Classic Wordle Structure: An n-length word randomly chosen from a word bank with n+1 guesses allowed